cesun00/dev-neo/content/ee/physics-primer.md

 This phenomenon has significant consequences.
 Under an external voltage:
 1. it's trivial to move electrons from `N` to `P`, as if the whole device is a conductor.
 2. it's hard to move electrons from `P` to `N`, since that voltage must be large enough to power electrons to get over the electron aggregation on `P` side.
+   - when that voltage is indeed large enough, it is known as as *breakdown*.
+Depending on the component, a breakdown might be desired and by design.
+(See zener diode.)

+This structure of single-direction condutivity is the basis of all semiconductor component.

+## electron hole

+The absence of 1 or 2 electron in an ion can be equivalently viewed as imaginary positive-charged particle at the location of the absense electron.
+A hole is a quasiparticle, i.e. doesn't really exists, but just a math illusion for convenience of physical computation.

+## Diode

+An ideal diode is 2 terminal device that only allows current flow in one direction:
+1. toward one direction it behaves like a wire: no resistance
+2. towrad the other direction it behaves like an insulator: infinitely large resistance

+In real engineering:
+1. for forward cururent, diode consumes a little bit voltage (about 0.6 volt) before its resistance is negligable low
+2. for backward current:
+   1. before breakdown: a tiny leakage current exists like any insulator
+   2. after breakdown: low resistance and fixed voltage like any brokedown insulator

+### Zener Diode

+Zener diode is a diode with known and reliable breakdown voltage.
+It normally and intentionally works in breakdown, so that the voltage between its 2 termianls is always fixed (i.e.the known breakage voltage).

+When any insulator gets electrical brokedown, its resistance becomes very low (i.e. the `I/V` slope is very high), at the price of given high enough voltage.
+But this doesn't mean it consume no voltage.
+Rather, it obtains large current with that voltage (and you can't decrease the volt for free!), such that increasing the voltage becomes very hard since that will doubly increase the power `P = IV = V^2 / R` and you have a external power source with fixed power output.

+When a diode breakdown, it's still able to create a electric potential drop.

+### Photo Diode

+When photon hits the depletion area ...

+A photo diode work in breakdown mode:
+- For forward current: identical to normal diode